engAhmedSami/blood_bank/README.md

 # Blood Donation Management System

 ## 📌 Overview
-A Flutter-based blood donation management system designed to help users find and request blood donations efficiently.
+A Flutter-based blood donation management system designed to connect individuals in need of blood with potential donors efficiently.
 The system includes user authentication, request management, and a well-structured UI with multilingual support (Arabic & English).

 ## 🛠️ Tech Stack
 - **Flutter** (Dart)